joymzy/gitskills/readme.txt

 this is a readme file.
-Creatint a new branch is quick and simple.
+Creating a new branch is quick and simple.